 The reality is, I never came back.
 Well, I did and still do for a week or two, but once I had left, I found homes all over the world before eventually settling in Vienna, Austria.

 What do I tell my parents now about travelling around the world??
 That I am happy.
-That this is my job now and I will never stop.
-It’s a passion and a career and a part of my personality.
+That I turned it into a job and its fruitful.
+That it’s a passion and a part of my personality.

 What do my parents see?
-A happy, well-rounded, well-travelled, incredibly curious daughter who adores people and culture (and crazy adventure activities).
-Their child who got to do the things they never could.
-Or one who is pushing them beyond their own boundaries.
+A happy, well-rounded, well-travelled, incredibly curious daughter who adores people and cultural immersion and craves the adrenalin of adventure.
+I’m their child who got to do the things they never could.
+Or one who pushed them beyond their own boundaries when they travelled with me (or at least tried to).

 A reaction from a parent, however extreme, is just a sign that they care.
 Work with them, not against them – because with more knowledge will come greater support and the chance to go travelling, on your own terms.